 The Hennin: the Ultimate Fashion Accessory

-The ultimate signifier of Burgundian style is, of course, the hennin– the most extravagant of all headpieces in the 15th century.* The gable-shaped hat and long gossamer veil that hangs from the back was a staple of any high-ranking Burgundian woman and can be seen worn by Mary of Burgundy (1) and Margaret of York (2).
+The ultimate signifier of Burgundian style is, of course, the hennin– the most extravagant of all headpieces in the 15th century.* The gable-shaped hat and long gossamer veil that hangs from the back was a staple of any high-ranking Burgundian woman and can be seen worn by Mary of Burgundy (image on the left) and Margaret of York (image on the right).
 The shape of such a headdress worked to accentuate the egg-shaped look of the face, enhanced by the plucking of eyebrows and the hairline.
 While this aesthetic was also favored by Italian women, the exaggerated hairline would have either been a net, a silk cap or elaborate braids coiled with ribbons, cords and decorated with pearls (see below).